Gandi/hubot-phabs/README.md

         - description
         - user (either a user object or a string)
         - assign (as a user name)
-        It will create a task from an event, and talk on the logger when done or if it fails.
+        - announce (optinoal: the name of a room where to announce the task creation and id) It will create a task from an event, and talk on the logger when done or if it fails.